Death of David Bowie: Fans

-Apartment building at Hauptstraße 155, Schöneberg, Berlin, where Bowie lived from 1976 to 1978.
-Following his death, fans created makeshift shrines outside of the building.

 Memorials to Bowie were created around the world in the hours following his death.
 In Brixton, the London area in which Bowie was born, a mural painted in 2013 by Australian artist Jimmy C became a shrine at which fans left flowers, records and handwritten messages.
 As well as leaving flowers, fans gathered in the streets of Brixton on the evening of the 11th of January to sing together and celebrate his life and works.
 Over 5,000 people marked themselves as 'attending' on the Facebook event.
 The crowds feature in footage at the start and end of David Bowie: The Last Five Years, a BBC documentary about the last five years of Bowie's life.
 The mural features Bowie as he appeared on his iconic Aladdin Sane album cover, with a red and blue stripe appearing diagonally across his face as if it had been painted upon it.

+Apartment building at Hauptstraße 155, Schöneberg, Berlin, where Bowie lived from 1976 to 1978.
+Following his death, fans created makeshift shrines outside of the building.

 In Berlin, fans left flowers outside the flat in which Bowie and Iggy Pop had lived while Bowie created his seminal "Berlin trilogy" of albums—Low, "Heroes" and Lodger—in the late 1970s as well as Pop's albums The Idiot and Lust for Life (which Bowie produced).
 Flowers were also left outside Bowie's New York City apartment and next to his star on the Hollywood Walk of Fame in Los Angeles.
 In Milan, fans held a flash mob memorial service in Colonne di San Lorenzo while fans in Rio de Janeiro paid tribute to Bowie in February's Rio Carnival.
 In Japan, hours after Bowie's death, a devoted fan was detained for threatening to commit suicide with a box cutter in public.